Who are we and what do we do?

 Sometime the information is written down or sometimes is kept securely on a computer which will consist of;

-Name, address & post code, date of birth, gender, etc.
+- Name, address and postcode, date of birth, gender, etc.

 As most of the data to be processed for the purpose of identifying families will be ‘personal data’ within the definition of the Data Protection legislation, and in many cases this data may be considered ‘sensitive personal data’ within the definition of the Data Protection Act, Middlesbrough council Troubled Families programme will ensure that the processing of personal data is carried out in accordance with the data protection principles and will only be shared on a need to know basis.
 It will only be shared by those specifically authorised to do so and will not be kept longer than necessary.